bpekaric/hello-world/README.md

 ABOUT

-This is a simple Hello, World kind of a program, the purpose of which is to learn using Git and GitHub.
+This is a simple Hello, World kind of a program, the purpose of which is to learn how to use GitHub.
 It is written in C++ using Orwell Dev-C++ 5.11.

 <br/>